George Washington House (Barbados): History

+The George Washington House was properly identified in the 1990s.
+At the time it was known locally as Bush Hill House and was owned by Barbados Power and Light.

 In 1997, during an official visit to Barbados with her husband, President Bill Clinton, First Lady Hillary Clinton unveiled a plaque outside the house that reads:

 On the occasion of his visit to Barbados this plaque was presented by President William Jefferson Clinton to The Right Honourable Owen S. Arthur, Prime Minister, and to the People of Barbados in a spirit of friendship and goodwill which binds our two countries and in recognition that George Washington, the first President of the United States of America, lived in this house during his visit to this fair country in 1751.

+The Barbados government acquired the house shortly thereafter, with the Barbados National Trust coordinating the archaeological research work, before being handed over to the Bush Hill Tourism Trust Inc. for the restoration.
+The completed 'George Washington House' was opened to the public, as a museum, in January 2007.

 In 2011, the property was designated as a UNESCO protected property within the World Heritage Site of Historic Bridgetown and its Garrison area.
-The house is owned and maintained by the Barbados National Trust.
+The house is owned and maintained by the Bush Hill Tourism Trust Inc.